Simo56/CryptoNovusRacing_Public/README.md

 ## Thanks

-Many thanks to Ionut for helping me develop the frontend for this project and the beautiful logo!
+Many thanks to Ionut for helping me develop the frontend for this project and for the beautiful logo!

-## Example
+## Examples
 <div align="center">

 <div align="center">